eCircuit Center

 CIRCUIT

 Let's look at the king of IC timers - the 555 Timer.
 A versatile part that can function as a one-shot, a free running oscillator, or a number of other functions.
 This classic circuit embodies just a few stages.
 You might be surprised at how simple the internal structure really is.
 To get a solid understanding of all parts of this circuit, we'll simulate the 555 as a free running oscillator (astable mode).
-Most other modes use the same parts, but in a slightly different way.
+Most other modes use the same parts, but in a configured in a different way.

 KEY COMPONENT